kitsiosk/kitsiosk.github.io/_pages/about.md

 Previously, I worked as a software engineer at [Tesla](https://www.tesla.com) on distributed software systems and databases and I obtained my M.Eng. degree from [Aristotle University of Thessaloniki, Greece](https://ece.auth.gr/en/home/).

 I like to spend my free time playing (beach) volleyball, chess, and music (bouzouki/guitar).
 Reading fantasy literature is another thing I'm passionate about, especially J.R.R.
 Tolkien.
-Of course, I also love travelling to new places, but who doesn't?

 > "A thought is an idea in transit." - Pythagoras